DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 ```

 The shader starts by loading the particle attributes and updating the position and temperature.
+The temperature is not a real temperature but rather indicates if the particle has bit hit recently.
 It then clamps particle positions against screen boundaries and writes updated particle back
 to the structured buffer: